Nagging Tends to Backfire

 It is a common misconception in the world of ADHD that nagging is the “ONLY WAY” to get your kids (or your spouse) to do anything.

-In fact, nagging not only doesn’t work, it is counter-productive.
-While the tasks still don’t necessarily get done, nagging damages relationships, undermines credibility and fosters resentment.
-Seriously — it’s just bad for everyone.
+In fact, not only does nagging not work, it's counter-productive.
+While the tasks still don't necessarily get done, nagging damages relationships, undermines credibility and fosters resentment.
+Seriously — it's just bad for everyone.

 But what's a person to do if your spouse, or child, doesn't hold up her end of the bargain?